boshoffwillem/design-patterns/solid-principles/README.md

 The idea is that you should be able to substitute a base type for a sub-type.
 The Liskov principle states that you should always be able to cast to your base type and everything should still be fine.
 A simple way to achieve this is basically through polymorphism.

+## Interface Segregation Principle

+The idea is that when your interface gets to large, you segregate it into smaller interfaces, so that no one who implements your interface has to implement functionality that they don't need.